 1. Differentiating Yourself in a Copycat Marketplace

-But the fact is that every business is trying work this angle.
-They know how important customer experience is to people.
+But the fact is that every business is trying to work this angle.
+They know how important customer experience is to their target market.

-One of the major benefits of branding is how it helps you step out of the cookie-cutter mold that most of the similar businesses remain stuck in.
+One of the major benefits of branding is how it helps you step out of the cookie-cutter mold that most similar businesses remain stuck in.